Fig wasp: Taxonomy

-The fig wasps are a polyphyletic group, including several unrelated lineages whose similarities are based upon their shared association with figs; efforts are underway to resolve the matter, and remove a number of constituent groups to other families, particularly the Pteromalidae and Torymidae.
-Thus, the number of genera in the family is in flux.
-The family Agaonidae has been recently updated to include all the pollinating fig wasps and the subfamily Sycophaginae.
+The fig wasps are a polyphyletic group, including several lineages whose similarities are based upon their shared association with figs. In 2022, family Agaonidae was updated to include only the pollinating fig wasps under a single monophyletic clade.
+Other fig wasps are now included in the families Epichrysomallidae, Eurytomidae, Melanosomellidae, Ormyridae, Pteromalidae, and Torymidae.
+Non-pollinating fig wasps represent a much more diverse taxon, distantly related from their pollinating cousins.

-The remaining taxa such as Epichrysomallinae, Sycoecinae, Otitesellinae, and Sycoryctinae should be included in the Pteromalidae.

 Morphological adaptations

-Among the Agaonidae, the female is a normal insect, while the males are mostly wingless.
-The males' only tasks are to mate with the females while still within the fig syconium (inverted flower) and to chew a hole for the females to escape from the fig interior.
-This is the reverse of Strepsiptera and the bagworm, where the male is a normal insect and the female never leaves the host.
+In the Agaonidae, the female (as in most Hymenoptera) has four wings, whereas the males are wingless.
+The primary functions of agaonid males are to mate with the females while still within the fig syconium (inverted flower) and to chew a hole for the females to escape from the fig interior.
+This is the reverse of sex-linked functions in Strepsiptera and bagworms, where the male has wings and the female never leaves the host.

-The non-pollinating wasps have developed impressive morphological adaptations in order to oviposit eggs inside the fig but from the outside: an extremely long ovipositor.
+The non-pollinating fig wasps have developed several impressive morphological adaptations in order to oviposit eggs within the fig syconium.
+Many species have extremely long ovipositors, so that they can deposit eggs from the outside of the syconium (Subtribe Sycoryctina of Otitesellini and Subfamily Sycophaginae).
+Others have evolved to enter the syconium in the same way as the Agaonidae, and now resemble the pollinators morphologically (Subtribe Sycoecina of Otitesellini).
+Less is known about the evolution of non-pollinating fig wasps who form different clades from various lineages, each independently colonized the syconium.
+These wasps work around the mutualistic relationship, exploiting fig fruits as parasitoids.

 Most figs (more than 600 species) have syconia that contain three types of flowers: male, short female, and long female.
 Female fig wasps can reach the ovaries of short female flowers with their ovipositors, but not long female flowers.
 Thus, the short female flowers grow wasps, and the long flowers only seeds.
 Contrary to popular belief, ripe figs are not full of dead wasps and the "crunchy bits" in the fruit are only seeds.
 The fig actually produces an enzyme called ficain (also known as ficin) which digests the dead wasps and the fig absorbs the nutrients to create the ripe fruits and seeds.
 Several commercial and ornamental varieties of fig are parthenocarpic and do not require pollination to produce (sterile) fruits; these varieties need not be visited by fig wasps to bear fruit.